wangziqi2013/wangziqi2013.github.io/_posts/2019-08-31-alloy-cache.markdown

 These proposals, however, still demonstrate performance improvement, because they divert part of the memory traffic that should have been on DRAM to the on-chip Die-Stacked DRAM, leveraging the high bandwidth data link.
 This reduces contention on conventional DRAM.

+Instead of implementing a highly associative cache with miss predictors, Alloy Cache puts itself on another end of the spectrum, featuring a direct-mapped organization and parallel cache/DRAM access.
+The radical design differences in fact reflect a fundamental trade-off in cache performance: the miss rate and latency trade-off.